engrBassel/template3/README.md

-# template3
+# Template Three
-This repo contains the third template in front-end developer roadmap on elzero.org using HTML and CSS
+- This repo contains the third template in front-end developer roadmap on elzero.org but converted as a personal portfolio
+- Using HTML and CSS